Sodium nitrite: Toxicity

 Sodium nitrite is toxic.
-The LD_{50} in rats is 180 mg/kg and in humans LD_{Lo} is 71 mg/kg.
+The LD_{50} in rats is 180 mg/kg and in humans LD_{Lo} is 71 mg/kg i.e., between 0.7 and 6 g.
 The mechanism by which sodium nitrite causes death is methemoglobinemia.
 The oftentimes severe methemoglobinemia found in sodium nitrite poisoning cases results in systemic hypoxia, metabolic acidosis, and cyanosis.
 The reported signs of sodium nitrite poisoning are as follows:

 Symptoms of [nitrite] poisoning can vary depending on the amount and duration of the exposure.
 Those with very mild methemoglobinemia might not have any symptoms at all, or might appear a little pale and feel tired.
 Moderate-to-severe poisoning is associated with cyanosis (blueness of the skin), confusion, loss of consciousness, seizures, abnormal heart rhythms, and death.

 With prompt action, sodium nitrite poisoning is reversible using an antidote, methylene blue.
 It has been reported that sodium nitrite poisoning can also be detected post-mortem:

 Postmortem detection of [methemoglobinemia] is typically established via screening techniques such as scene evidence suggesting fatal consumption of a toxic salt in addition to the characteristic grey-purple lividity observed upon the body.
 The diagnosis can be established via postmortem blood testing demonstrating elevated methemoglobin saturation.
 Additionally, we have confirmed that postmortem MRI in cases of [methemoglobinemia] demonstrates a T1-bright (hyperintense) signal of the blood; both within intracardiac blood on chest MRIs and postmortem blood samples in tubes.

 Death by sodium nitrite ingestion can happen at lower doses than the previously known LD_{Lo}.
 Sodium nitrite has been used for homicide and suicide.
 To prevent accidental intoxication, sodium nitrite (blended with salt) sold as a food additive in the US is dyed bright pink to avoid mistaking it for plain salt or sugar.
 In other countries, nitrited curing salt is not dyed but is strictly regulated.

 Occurrence in vegetables

 Nitrites do not occur naturally in vegetables in significant quantities, but deliberate fermentation of celery juice, for instance, with a naturally high level of nitrates, can produce nitrite levels sufficient for commercial meat curing.
 Boiling vegetables does not affect nitrite levels.

-The presence of nitrite in animal tissue is a consequence of metabolism of nitric oxide, an important neurotransmitter.
-Nitric oxide can be created de novo from nitric oxide synthase utilizing arginine or from ingested nitrite.
+The presence of nitrite in animal tissue is a consequence of metabolism of nitric oxide, a neurotransmitter.
+Nitric oxide can be generated de novo from nitric oxide synthase utilizing arginine or from ingested nitrite.